daghanacay/AWS_GlueETL_workshop/Step1/README.md

 Scroll down, examine table schema.
 Fields have been identified along with their potential datatypes.
 You can manually change any datatype.

+# Summary

+You can create metadata about your datasets in Glue Catalog.
+Glue catalog is a central repository for specifying your schemas and is used by many other AWS services such as Redis and Athena.

 Congratulations you have finished the Step1 of the workshop. now please move to [Step2](../Step2/README.md)